Besuchergruppe vor Steppenelefant

 Is there a cafeteria at the museum?

 Yes, the “Café Fossil” at the Museum am Löwentor.
-At Schloss Rosenstein there is the Africa Lounge with a coffee machine and water dispenser.
+At Schloss Rosenstein there is our Salon with snacks and coffee in vending machines.
 Nearby (at the public transport stop “Mineralbäder/Naturkundemuseum”) you can find the bistro/café “Flora und Fauna”.

 In our exhibitions, food and drinks are allowed in special areas.
 At the Museum am Löwentor you find that “picnic area” downstairs near the lockers and restrooms.
-At Schloss Rosenstein you can use our Africa Lounge.
+At Schloss Rosenstein you can use our Lounge or Salon.

 Research and Collection